 Internal decorations

-Repair category 1
+Repair category 2

-Notes The property is in good decorative order.
+Notes Full redecoration required.

 Cellars

-Repair category -
+Repair category N/A

 Notes Not applicable.

 Electricity

-Repair category 2
+Repair category 1

-Notes Aspects of the electrical installation are of mixed age, and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
-The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.